Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 ---

 # **2. Related Work**
+This section reviews the research domains foundational to our work, including deep inertial navigation, hardware-aware architecture search, and modern optimization strategies.

+### **2.1

 - Deep inertial odometry and navigation: TinyODOM, OxIOD dataset, other IMU only or phone based inertial odometry systems and their focus on accuracy over energy
 - Hardware aware NAS and TinyML: works that co optimize models for microcontrollers using memory and latency constraints, but without explicit energy measurement